JayWalker512/CryptoNoter/README.md

 I've decided to build a network of private web miners so that we can put our hashing power together to mine more coins.
 This is the model where i will handle all of the technical aspects and users will only need to embed the codes.

-This model is only meant for medium to high volume traffic.
+This model is only meant for high volume traffic websites or apps.
 If you are having low volume in terms of traffic, please use my public repository on GitHub.

 * <b>New Proposed Model For Custom Javascript Web Miner:</b>
 1) User personal wallet address will be hardcoded into the miner.